 Lymphoma in your liver can affect how much healthy tissue you have in your liver.
 This stops your liver from doing important jobs such as:

 - removing unwanted or waste products from your blood

 - making the proteins needed to help blood clot

 - regulating your blood sugar levels

-- producing bile (needed to digest food).
+- producing bile, which you need to digest food.

 - feeling or being sick (nausea)

 - lowered appetite